-On Successful completion of this course, students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Apply the concept of OOP to design, implement and execute programs. - 2.
 Use the strings, interfaces, packages and inner classes for application development. - 3.
 Apply the exception handling mechanisms and multithreading for the development. - 4.
 Develop applications using collection framework. - 5.
 Develop database applications using SQL package.